 Pianist Zubin Kanga has performed at many international festivals including the BBC Proms, Cheltenham Festival, London Contemporary Music Festival, Huddersfield Contemporary Music Festival (UK), ISCM World New Music Days, Metropolis New Music Festival, Melbourne Festival, Four Winds Festival, BIFEM (Australia), IRCAM Manifeste Festival, Mars aux Musées Festival (France) and Borealis Festival (Norway) as well as appearing as soloist with the London Sinfonietta and the Melbourne Symphony Orchestra.
 Zubin has collaborated with many of the world’s leading composers including Thomas Adès, Michael Finnissy, George Benjamin, Steve Reich, Beat Furrer, Liza Lim, Michel van der Aa and Stefan Prins and premiered more than 70 new works.
 He is a member of Ensemble Offspring, one of Australia’s leading contemporary music ensembles, and has also performed with the Bang on a Can All-Stars, Ensemble Plus-Minus, Endymion Ensemble, Halcyon, Synergy Percussion, and the Kreutzer Quartet, as well as performing piano duos with Rolf Hind and Thomas Adès.
 Zubin has won many prizes including the 2012 Art Music Award for ‘Performance of the Year (NSW)’, the Michael Kieran Harvey Scholarship, the ABC Limelight Award for Best Newcomer and the Greta Parkinson Prize from the Royal Academy of Music.
 His recent recordings include Not Music Yet for Hospital Recordings, Orfordness for Metier (UK) and Piano Inside Out for Move Records, which was nominated for Best Classical Album at the Australian Independent Music Awards.
 A Masters and PhD graduate of the Royal Academy of Music, London, Zubin recently finished post as post-doctoral researcher at the University of Nice and IRCAM, Paris and is currently a Research Fellow at the Royal Academy of Music.
 He was the convenor of the Inventing Gestures symposium in the 2015 Manifeste Festival at IRCAM and was the guest editor for a special issue on new interactive technologies in music for Contemporary Music Review.

-Canadian-born Val Welbanks leads a busy chamber music career in London as the cellist of both the Marsyas Trio and the Ligeti Quartet, who are currently resident ensemble at the universities of Cambridge and of Sheffield.
+Canadian-born Val Welbanks leads a busy chamber music career in London as the cellist of both the Marsyas Trio and the Ligeti Quartet, who are currently resident ensemble at the universities of Cambridge, Sheffield, and Goldsmiths London.
 She is regularly invited as guest cellist of various chamber groups in the UK and in Canada, and has recorded various discs with the Longbow and G-Plus ensembles for Métier, Naxos, and Real World Records.
 Her most recent appearance as a soloist has been with the Torbay Symphony Orchestra (Dvořák and Lutoslawski Cello Concertos).

-Val has recently completed her PhD, having submitted a thesis codifying modern techniques for the cello (University of London) under the supervision of composer Roger Redgate, and previously the late cellist Alexander Ivashkin.
+Val completed her PhD in 2016, having submitted a thesis codifying modern techniques for the cello (University of London) under the supervision of composer Roger Redgate, and previously the late cellist Alexander Ivashkin.
 During this time, she undertook studies with Natalia Pavlutskaya.
 In 2008, she obtained a Masters in Music Performance at the Royal Academy of Music in London, graduating with distinction from Philip Sheppard’s class.
-Her passion for cross-disciplinary arts sees her often performing in plays, operas, dance productions, and sound installations, the most recent of which was at the Dulwich Picture Gallery.
+Her passion for cross-disciplinary arts sees her often performing in plays, operas, dance productions, and sound installations.